 At the other end of Africa, Morocco’s mining and petroleum ministry is seeking foreign mining companies interested in exploring occupied Western Sahara where airborne geophysical surveys have identified the presence of REE and uranium, according to the Paris-based newsletter Africa Mining Intelligence.
 The former Spanish Sahara, the sovereignty of which still a subject of dispute between Rabat and the Polisario Front which wants independence, is said by the Moroccan authorities to contain likely deposits of light rare earths.

-Footnote: It is the quarterly reporting season on the Australian Securities Exchange and, by next Friday, all resources companies must outline their activities and progress over the three months to March 31m, along with their cash reserves.
+Footnote: It is the quarterly reporting season on the Australian Securities Exchange and, by next Friday, all companies must outline their activities and progress over the three months to March 31m, along with their cash reserves.
 We’ll be posting any interesting disclosures as the week progresses.